 - 1 medium onion , sliced thinly

-- 3 cloves garlic , chopped finely
+- 4 cloves garlic , chopped finely

-- 2 tablespoons mild curry powder
+- 3 tablespoons mild curry powder

 - 1 tablespoon arrowroot powder , or cornstarch

 - 1 medium butternut squash , peeled, deseeded & chopped (see my post for how to tips)

-- 398 - 400ml | 13.5 oz can coconut milk
+- 398 - 400ml / 13.5 oz canned coconut milk

-- 3 large handfuls spinach
+- 3 large handfuls fresh spinach

 - 1 squeeze of lemon juice

-- Add the arrowroot or cornflour and stir well again.
+- Add the arrowroot (or cornflour) and stir well again.
 It will go a little clumpy and stick to the bottom a bit but that's fine.
 Gradually add the water, stirring as you go to get any lumps out.